hpigot/hpigot.github.io/_posts/2019-09-01-clubupdate.md

 Gyaltsen and Tashi have since observed that even advanced club members lack understanding of some key concepts, such as making circuits using a breadboard (Foundation Activity #1).
 Extending the semester length from 1/2 school year (5 months) to a full school year (10 months) would allow leaders to pace the activities better with more hands-on learning, review, and regular checking of student comprehension (e.g. by asking questions throughout the activities).
 In the project groups, it is especially noticeable with Arduino programming; the students tend to copy and use code without really understanding what it does.
 Gyaltsen would like to put more focus on programming.
 An extended semester length would allow such extra focus and regular review of key concepts.

 One possible challenge with doubling the semester length is having enough hands-on activities to fill in and complement the existing curriculum.
 Fortunately, most of the existing activities are well suited to spending more time on, as each include extra challenges intended to occupy advanced students who complete the activity early.
-In addition to this, I've directed Gyaltsen to a [database of activities made available by the University of Colorado](); in particular, those using Arduinos.
+In addition to this, I've directed Gyaltsen to a [database of activities made available by the University of Colorado][database]; in particular, those using Arduinos.
 Another resource is a series of lesson plans recently developed by the education team at [Sustaingineering UBC].
 They have kindly shared those activities with HMG and they have a lot of overlapping topics.
 With the extended semester HMG is well positioned to provide feedback to Sustaingineering on their new lesson plans.

 The school year at SMD is full of unexpected teacher strikes and a tangled assortment of holidays from the Buddhist, Hindu, and state traditions.
 This can be troublesome with the club's schedule, causing the group leaders to cram in two activities into a single week to make up lost time.
 The extended schedule will also provide a buffer, allowing for the postponing of activities that had to be cancelled at the last minute.